 - Layer 3: Insert geotags.
 This is closely related to the step above.
 I separate it because many times I don’t do this step if it doesn’t make sense.
 For most of the family pictures I don’t need to add geotags.

 Retrieve Digital Photos

 This is the step that really tests my consistency and perseverance with step number 3 (Organize pictures).
 If I have not been consistent with my folder names and the tags I have created, then this step might end up in frustration.
 Any decent program will allow searching based on file names and some programs would allow me to search according to the tags I have save in IPTC/XMP.
 I started out by using the Windows XP search utility which was only searching based on file and folder names.
 Now, when I’m looking for specific pictures I use Adobe Lightroom or Picasa to search image metadata in addition to folder names.

 Export Digital Photos

 Exporting photos is what makes digital photography so great!
 We can edit our pictures, share them, email them, print them and make photo books with them.
 Presenting our memories is so much fun these days.
 The first four steps are absolutely crucial for this step to actually work.

 Here are some ways I export my pictures: Edit, Backup, Print, Publish on the Web and E-mail.

-Do you have a simple and efficient system for organizing your growing collection of digital media?
+- Do you have a simple and efficient system to organize digital photos and videos?